View James Galloway's Obituary on www.swtimes.com/ and share memories

 James Galloway

+James "Dave" Galloway, 101, of Fort Smith passed away Saturday, June 29, 2019.
+He was born April 28, 1918, in Muldrow to James B. and Flosie (Lee) Galloway.
+He was a World War II Navy veteran and a lifetime member of the American Legion Post No. 31, Muldrow Veterans of Foreign Wars Post No. 8384 and Disabled American Veterans.
+Dave was a retired driver for White Dairy, the longest standing member of the Sebastian County Sheriff's Department Mounted Patrol, a 60-year member of UCT and a member of the South 46th Street Church of Christ.

+He was preceded in death by two brothers, Frank and Paul Galloway; two sisters, Irene Fultz and Pauline Sagley; and a daughter, Pamela Galloway.

 Funeral service will be 10 a.m.
-Wednesday at Ocker-Putman Funeral Home in Fort Smith with burial with military honors at the U.S. National Cemetery in Fort Smith.
+Wednesday, July 3, 2019, at Ocker-Putman Funeral Home in Fort Smith with burial with honors at the U.S. National Cemetery in Fort Smith.

-He is survived by his wife, Helen; four daughters, Virginia Thornton, Sharron Atkinson, Linda Phipps and Vicki McLemore; and numerous grandchildren, great-grandchildren and great-great-grandchildren.
+He is survived by his wife of 40 years, Helen; four daughters, Virginia Thornton and her husband Larry of Fort Smith, Sharron Atkinson of Greenwood, Linda Phipps and her husband Dave of Wagoner, Okla., and Vicki McLemore of Lexington, N.C.; 14 grandchildren; 39 great-grandchildren; 10 great-great-grandchildren; and numerous nieces, nephews and cousins.